-Cellular service also is affected in some parts of campus and the university distributed flashlights to student residences that are without generator power.
+Cellular service also was affected in some parts of campus and the university distributed flashlights to student residences that are without generator power.

-Employees who work on the main Stanford campus are being encouraged to work from home.
-Operations at Stanford Redwood City, SLAC National Accelerator Laboratory and the Stanford Research Park are not affected by the outage.
+Employees who work on the main Stanford campus were being encouraged to work from home.
+Operations at Stanford Redwood City, SLAC National Accelerator Laboratory and the Stanford Research Park was not affected by the outage.

-PG&E has not provided an estimated time of power restoration, the university said Tuesday night.
+PG&E had not provided an estimated time of power restoration, the university said Tuesday night.

 The fire that caused the power failure broke out on Tuesday afternoon in an area near Emerald Hills in Woodside and as of Tuesday night had spread to 25 acres, Cal Fire officials said in a press conference.
 On Wednesday morning, Cal Fire reduced the acreage count to 20.

 Some power was restored to cooling equipment for Stanford Hospital and other critical infrastructure, the university said on Tuesday evening.
 Health care services had not been impacted by the outage, according to Stanford's IT department.

 On Tuesday, the university set up respite locations for food and access to power on campus and moved portable light stations into some student areas to provide outdoor lighting.
 Parking garages were closed due to dark conditions.